-This project will construct a wildlife crossing structure for wildlife to travel over Northeast Novelty Hill Road in an area with numerous documented animal-vehicle collisions.
+This project constructed a wildlife crossing structure for wildlife to travel over NE Novelty Hill Road in an area with numerous documented animal-vehicle collisions.

 The crossing will include features to encourage wildlife to use the new overpass, rather than entering the roadway and endangering drivers.